 How to start monitoring a machine's health

 A good way to start is with one machine to prototype your solution and see the benefits before making a larger investment.
 The best place to start is with the HARTING MICA CISS Complete IIoT Starter kit.
-This kit has everything needed for a basic condition-monitoring application, including the HARTING MICA industrial edge gateway, a Bosch CISS sensor that monitors eight conditions, and software.
+This kit has everything needed for a basic condition-monitoring application, including the HARTING MICA industrial edge device, a Bosch CISS sensor that monitors eight conditions, and software.
 Best of all, you can get up and running monitoring of your machine's health in less than 10 minutes.